 Ancestral Blessing.
 At 1st level, whenever you heal a creature, you add your Spirit modifier to the total amount of healing given.
 This applies once per spell.
 If the target is blood-related to you or sworn to the same blood-oath, the benefits of this ability is doubled for them.
 See Chapter 10 for details on Blood Oaths.

-Also, any healing totem costs 1 less mana point to cast (minimum 1).

 Elusive Totems.
 Also starting at 1st level, you may move any or all of your totems up to half your own speed as a reaction, not as a bonus action.
 This cannot interrupt an attack, but gives the totem a bonus to AC equal to your Spirit modifier versus an attack you react to.